Kuzzmich/buffer-write/README.md

   }
 }
 ```
-Where `table` - table name where data will be inserted and you are able to set any table name you prefer,
+Where `table` - table name where data will be inserted and you are able to set any table name you prefer because it will be
-`data` - key/value pairs of inserting data.
+created in case if it doesnt't exist, `data` - key/value pairs of inserting data.
 <br><br>

 #### Few words from the author